Rep. Carolyn Kilpatrick

-Former Representative from Michigan’s 13th District, Democrat
+Former Representative for Michigan’s 13th District

 Kilpatrick sponsored bills primarily in these issue areas:

 Health (23%) Government Operations and Politics (16%) Education (14%) Economics and Public Finance (14%) Sports and Recreation (11%) Social Welfare (9%) Armed Forces and National Security (7%) Arts, Culture, Religion (7%)

 Kilpatrick recently introduced the following legislation: